Migrating

 $ capa --check examples/migrate_logfetcher_step3_typed.capa

-# The manifest progression: Unsafe shrinks, real capabilities appear
+# Manifest progression: Unsafe shrinks, real capabilities appear

 $ capa --manifest examples/migrate_logfetcher_step3_typed.capa \